-The project includes two tolled express lanes in each direction to provide additional capacity, relieve congestion and provide a more reliable travel time option for passenger and transit vehicles.
+Any two-axle vehicle equipped with an active, properly mounted SunPass or another interoperable transponder can use the express lanes.
+Did you know that express buses, public transit buses, school buses, over-the-road buses and vanpools can qualify for a toll exemption?
+This means these modes can use the express lanes at no cost and riders have more reliable travel times.
+Tolls The project includes two tolled express lanes in each direction to provide additional capacity, relieve congestion and provide a more reliable travel time option for passenger and transit vehicles.
 Tolling will be "dynamic" meaning prices change based on the amount of traffic in the express lanes which maintains a steady traffic flow in the lanes.
 With dynamic tolling, prices increase as the express lanes become more congested and decrease as congestion goes down, providing more predictable travel times, particularly during peak travel periods.
 Tolls will be collected electronically using the SunPass pre-paid toll program.

-For more project specific information and to get involved:
+For more information:

-Public participation is solicited without regard to race, color, national origin, age, sex, religion, disability, or family status.
+⊕ TampaBayNext.com | □ TampaBayNext@dot.state.fl.us | □ (813) 975-NEXT (6398) Public participation is solicited without regard to race, color, national origin, age, sex, religion, disability, or family status.
 If you are hearing or speech impaired, please contact the agency using the Florida Relay Service, 1 (800) 955-8771 (TDD) or 1 (800) 955-8770 (Voice).